softservedata/devopsjen/README.md

 - Set the [environment variable](https://www.jenkins.io/doc/pipeline/tour/environment/) APP_PORT=9090 to run the application on port 9090
 - Save the [name of the job](https://www.jenkins.io/doc/book/pipeline/jenkinsfile/) in a global [variable](https://naiveskill.com/jenkins-pipeline-define-variable/)
 - Create a [build](https://www.baeldung.com/maven-skipping-tests) of the project
-- [Run](https://www.baeldung.com/java-run-jar-with-arguments) the application and the integration test in ["parallel stages"](https://www.jenkins.io/blog/2017/09/25/declarative-1/)
+- [Run](https://www.baeldung.com/java-run-jar-with-arguments) the application and the integration test in [parallel stages](https://www.jenkins.io/blog/2017/09/25/declarative-1/)
 - To launch the application, [return](https://www.baeldung.com/ops/jenkins-pipeline-change-to-another-folder) to the build folder; use a saved variable for this
 - [Run only](https://maven.apache.org/surefire/maven-surefire-plugin/examples/single-test.html) the **RestIT** integration test in the **test** phase of maven
 - In this task, stop the parallel stages by [timeout](https://e.printstacktrace.blog/how-to-time-out-jenkins-pipeline-stage-and-keep-the-pipeline-running/)